 Depending on your health fund and the hospital you’re recovering in, you may face an out-of-pocket co-payment for each day you remain in hospital to help cover accommodation and food costs.
 It’s also likely that you’ll have to pay an excess on admittance to hospital.

 1 Appendicitis.
 Healthdirect, Department of Health, Australian Government.
-Last reviewed November 2020.
+Accessed February 2024.